Wooden floors are stylish and timeless. They fit into almost every home and with every interior design.

 Before you do any other type of cleaning and to avoid any unsightly smears, you should sweep the floor and remove any dust.

-The easiest way to do this is vacuuming the floor as it quickly picks up any pet hair, dried dirt, and dust.
+The easiest way to do this is to vacuum the floor as it quickly picks up any pet hair, dried dirt, and dust.

 However, make sure that you only use the brush attachment to avoid scratching the wooden floor surface.